 The following questions and answers aim to help you to determine if a payment holiday may be right for you.
 Please note, the current scheme set out by the UK Government ends 31 July 2021.
-The deadline for applying for a payment holiday is 31st March 2021 and no payments will be able to be deferred after this date under the current coronavirus scheme.
+The deadline for applying for an initial payment holiday was 31st March 2021.
+This means if you had no COVID-19 concession in place at this date, then no new, or further, COVID-19 concessions, can be agreed under the Coronavirus scheme.

 What is a payment holiday?